The Parents' Guide:

 Chats: To get to the chat for the day, use the Scholars Online chat login (available from any page at www.scholarsonline.org).

-The Procedures page and the Student Guide have guidelines suggesting how students might schedule completing all the tasks for each week's work.
+The Procedures page and the Student Guide have specific guidelines suggesting how students might schedule completing all the tasks for each week's work.
 You should go over these suggestions and modify them to suit your student's learning style and outside commitments.
-Most Physics students are at least sophomores with some self-discipline and good study habits, and physics and chemistry students are frequently juniors or seniors, and have achieved considerable self-discipline, but they still need help setting their goals and disciplining themselves to get work done in a timely fashion.
-You will have to decide how much help your student needs, but at the very least, you should meet with him once a week to go over the checklist and make sure that he is completing the assigned reading, mastery exercises, chat preparation posting, and quizzes on time.
+Most astronomy and biology students are at least sophomores with some self-discipline and good study habits, and physics and chemistry students are frequently juniors or seniors, and have achieved considerable self-discipline, but they still need help setting their goals and disciplining themselves to get work done in a timely fashion.
+You will have to decide how much help your student needs, but at the very least, ou should meet with him once a week to go over the homework page and make sure that he is completing the assigned reading, mastery exercises, chat preparation posting, and quizzes on time.
 You can also utilize your Moodle Mentor block to see what work has been completed, along with scores or teacher feedback.

-The Moodle gives the text assignments (which may assume online exercises), homework problems, web lectures, and lab topics for each chat session.
+The Moodle gives the text assignments, mastery exercises, chat preparation posting, web lectures, and lab topics for each chat session.
 Weblectures may refer students to other websites with interactive demonstrations.
 These take time but allow the student to experience and experiment with different concepts in a way no text medium can provide.
 Encourage the student to spend the extra time at these exercises, especially during the beginning of the course.

-All assigned exercises either have answers listed in the back of the book or will have the answers posted on the Moodle forums, so the student will know when he has succeeded.
+Mastery exercises will have explanations for each question, so the student will get feedback on every exercise.
 Check periodically to make sure that the work is being done in time for class and verify that work assigned for posting is posted prior to the start of each class session.
-After class, these postings (and any annotations mycroft makes, in case the student gets the problem wrong) will provide completely-worked answers for all assigned problems, so you can go over the work with your student.
+After class, these postings (and any annotations mycroft makes, in case the student gets the problem wrong) will provide completely-worked answers for these problems, so you can go over the work with your student.